Machine Learning Introduction

 Many business problems can be tackled by basic machine learning techniques.
 In this module the most common

-machine learning approaches such as linear regression and random forests are implemented, as well as model
+machine learning approaches such as linear regression and random forests are used with Python.
+We also pay

 - Machine learning specific data preprocessing: normalization, standardization, one-hot encoding